RamenVentures/Operating-Manual/processes/getting_started_together.md

 ## 2. Extract Risks and Hypotheses
 Startups are about creating a bold vision and then systematically addressing the risks that stand in the way of achieving it.

-So, the next step is to lists all of the risks and assumptions in your model.
+So, the next step is to list all of the risks and assumptions in your model.

 <p align="center">
     <img src="/media/business-model-extract-hypotheses.jpg" alt="Extract Risks and Hypotheses"/>
 </p>

-## 3. Prioritize The Risks
+## 3. Prioritize Your Risks
 Founders must tackle their most significant risks first.
-If your current model won't work, it's best to pivot and persevere now.
+If your current model won't work, it's best to find one that will before it's too late.

 Together we'll rank your risks from most to least "business-killing."